James Outman Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff is last in the league with a collective 7.3 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.50).
+- The Rockies' 5.47 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 164 total home runs at a rate of 1.4 per game (third-most in the league).
+- Rockies pitchers combine to give up 165 total home runs at a clip of 1.4 per game (second-most in the league).

-- Blach gets the start for the Rockies, his fourth of the season.
-He is 1-1 with a 4.85 ERA and 11 strikeouts through 26 2/3 innings pitched.
+- Gomber (9-8 with a 5.40 ERA and 79 strikeouts in 120 2/3 innings pitched) goes for his 10th win when he makes the start for the Rockies, his 24th of the season.

-- In his last time out on Saturday, the lefty tossed 4 2/3 innings against the St. Louis Cardinals, allowing four earned runs while surrendering eight hits.
+- In his most recent time out on Sunday against the St. Louis Cardinals, the lefty went six scoreless innings while surrendering six hits.

-- The 32-year-old has an ERA of 4.85, with 3.8 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .343 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.